-2 BACKGROUND
+2 Background

 Large Vision Language Models.
-Large vision language models (VLMs) have been popular candidates for incorporating video input understanding.
-Popular state-of-the-art (SOTA) models like the GPT-4 (OpenAI, 2024) family of models, Claude (AI Anthropic, 2024), and Gemini (Google, 2023) are now able to handle not just text but also visual and even audio input.
-Similar to LLMs, VLM architectures typically revolve around two types-models with either a joint encoder-decoder architecture such as LLaVA and its variations (Liu et al., 2023) or a decoder-only architecture.
-Encoder-decoder VLMs tend to project different modalities through a shallow neural network or fully connected layer to link modalities while decoder-style models typically rely on a decoder-only
+Large vision language models (VLMs) have been popular study subjects for incorporating video input and can be characterized by their learning mechanisms or overall architectural design.
+Popular state-of-the-art (SOTA) models like the GPT-4 (18) family of models, Claude (1), and Gemini (9) are now able to handle not just text but also visual and even audio input.